Bring Me the Workhorse

 Bring Me the Workhorse is the debut studio album from the American rock group My Brightest Diamond.

 Content

 The eleven-track album was released on vinyl, compact disc and digital download with Asthmatic Kitty Records, on 22 August 2006.
-It is produced and engineered by Worden, with additional engineering from Joel Shearer, mixed by Andrew Sheps, and mastered by Alan Douches.
+It is produced and engineered by Worden, with additional engineering from Joel Shearer, mixed by Andrew Scheps, and mastered by Alan Douches.
 The album draws comparison to the music of PJ Harvey, Portishead's Beth Gibbons, and Björk.
 The song "The Robin's Jar" explores loss and childhood trauma, about a dead bird placed in a jar for it to be reborn, and as an analogy to the death of a loved one in adulthood.

 Reception

 A positive review from Pitchfork says that Worden "takes herself seriously, and such unapologetically dramatic material will make her a tough sell to indie fans who still hold irony and emotional detachment dear.
 It is, though, impossible to miss her confidence as a performer and it allows her to tread territory that would make others look clumsy, to string together multiple moments of beauty."
 On the album's lyrics and melodies, PopMatters notes the "wonderfully direct, true-in-the-best sense lines, apart from fitting the torch ballad mood like a blood-red evening dress, unmistakably illustrate My Brightest Diamond's method: the intersection of skillful direction and passionate conveyance."
 Consequence of Sound says that Worden "wastes no time in getting to the spooked heart of her subject matter, and Workhorse is an album littered with portentous phone calls, flies caught in webs and workhorses ready for the glue factory."